Sunday, October 22, 2006

 This was prompted by the musings that I occasionally read over at the

-waiterrant (http://waiterrant.net/).
-Unfortunately, I spend far too much
+waiterrant (http://waiterrant.net/). and the fact that I've spent far too much

 time in restaurants.
-This has made me a critical SoB because I want good
+This has made me a) A critical SoB, because I want good

-service and self-righteous about it since I can claim the whole 'Been
+service, and b) Self-righteous about it, since I can claim the whole 'Been

 So, If you think you know the industry, sit down and take notes.